 Myth #5 – Buying Jewelry Is Also an Investment in Precious Metals

 No, buying earrings and rings will never make you money.
 Their price is 2-3 times higher than the cost of pure metal.
 And in a pawnshop, only the price for the metal will matter.
 So in the best case, you can return half or a third of your costs, unless this is the jewelry of the royal family, which is hunted by connoisseurs of antiques.

 I Want to Invest in Precious Metals.
 What Should I Pay Attention to?

 If you are willing to invest a little, cheaper metal such as silver will suit you.

 For short-term investments, a more volatile metal may be suitable.
 The price for silver, for example, changes more frequently and with greater amplitude than gold.
 This means that you can quickly earn more on it.

 Learn how quickly and with what losses you can sell the metal.
 Banks set a commission for the purchase of the precious metals, up to 30%.
-If you are not investing for several decades, it is better to invest in gold or silver.
+If you are not investing for several decades, it is better to buy gold bars or silver, to secure you finances for a certain time.
 They are more liquid than platinum and palladium and it is easier to buy and sell them at the best price.

 In addition, attention should be paid to:

 The most important way to minimize risks is, perhaps, the storage of precious metals outside the banking system.
 As practice shows, the storage of precious metals in banks, in special bank cells, doesn’t guarantee security.